 - I may add images into your article.

 - The images look professional and are of a similar style to those I’ve used in other blog posts.

 - The image is your own, original photo, artwork, etc. or you otherwise own the rights/license to use the image and, more importantly, own a license that allows ME to use it as well.

 When you submit images with your article, I may ask you to provide proof of the above.

 Please do not, under any circumstances, submit an article that is already published somewhere else.
-Your article has to be original and unique–written specifically and only for The Guitar Answer Guy blog.
+Your article should be original and unique–written specifically and only for The Guitar Answer Guy blog.
 It can not exist somewhere else on the Internet or in print.
 Likewise, after I have published your article on my blog, you can not publish it anywhere else.
 Doing so will cause Google to penalize us both for duplicate content.

 I’m not a control freak, but don’t be offended if we go through 1-2 rounds of revisions, especially when it comes to the title of the post.

 After your final article is submitted, I may make last-minute corrections if I happen to see a punctuation or spelling error.
 This is simply because it’s easier for me to just do it on-the-spot rather than asking you resubmit the article every time.
 I will never make major changes to the article.
 If major changes are needed, I’ll let you now and leave that up to you.